 The Rural Heritage Museum has been housed in Montague Hall since 1975.
 The building was dedicated in 1918 as the University's first library.
 It collects, preserves, exhibits, and interprets artifacts relevant to the history and culture of western North Carolina and the Southern Appalachian region.
-After being closed for a period of fundraising and renovations, the Museum held a grand Re-Opening in September, 2013.
+After being closed for a period of fundraising and renovations, the Museum held a grand Re-opening in September, 2013.
 Open daily (except Mondays) from 1-5 p.m. and by appointment.
 Free Admission.
-Mr. Les Reker (689-1400) is the Museum Director.